jadecobra/python_tdd_exercises/source/calculator.rst

    # Exceptions Encountered
    # AssertionError

-the terminal responds to the change with a passing test from :doc:`How to Setup a Test Driven Development Environment`
+the terminal responds to the change, the test from :doc:`How to Setup a Test Driven Development Environment` is still passing

 .. code-block:: python